-The best way for pupils to develop their vocabulary and comprehension skills is through reading as widely as possible outside the classroom; to support this, we have initiatives such as our popular Book Bingo!
-Year 7 also enjoy regular library lessons to inspire pupils with their reading.
-Pupils can borrow books from the library, or borrow ebooks from a library app on their iPads.
-The school subscribes to The Day, a news app that we highly recommend for broadening pupil knowledge of current affairs.
+The best way for pupils to develop their vocabulary and comprehension skills is through reading as widely as possible outside the classroom; to support this, we set reading homework through Sparx Reader, an online reading platform designed to improve students' literacy skills and encourage a love for reading.
+To broaden their experience of reading further, Year 7 also enjoy regular library lessons in which students are introduced to new authors and genres.
+In terms of nonfiction, the school subscribes to The Day, a news app that we highly recommend for broadening pupil knowledge of current affairs.

-To promote reading and writing, the department runs a lunchtime book club as well as an Ezine club for aspiring journalists.
+The department runs a lunchtime book club and an ezine club for aspiring journalists.